dbnlAI/examples/adk_calculator_sdk_from_otel/README.md

-# Google ADK Calculator DBNL Semantic Convention Extractor
+# DBNL Data Ingestion Example - OTEL to file to SDK

 This example shows how to instrument the collection of data required by the [DBNL Semantic Convention](https://docs.dbnl.com/configuration/dbnl-semantic-convention) automatically from a simple calculator agent using the [Google ADK](https://google.github.io/adk-docs/) through a local OTEL collector writing raw spans to file in the [Open Inference](https://github.com/Arize-ai/openinference) semantic convention, which can then be easily augmented and uploaded to DBNL via the Python SDK.
 DBNL will automatically flatten traces in this format contained in the `traces_data` column in a pandas dataframe upon upload.